panutat-p/certified-kubernetes/10_probes.md

 * The `kubelet` uses liveness probes to know when to restart a container
 * The `kubelet` uses readiness probes to know when a container is ready to start accepting traffic
-  * A Pod is considered ready when all of its containers are ready
+  * A pod is considered `ready` when all of its containers are ready
+  * When a pod is not `ready`, it is removed from Service load balancers

 ## HTTP probes